bmsantos/dl4j-0.0.3.3-examples/README.md

 | Word2VecRawText     | Sim 0     | Tune         | batch         |

-F1 scores are varying on different runs.
-Starting to add rng to help stabilize results some examples require rng fix.
+F1 scores vary with each run.
+We're starting to add **rng** to help stabilize results.
+Some examples still require an rng fix.